New York Philharmonic: The Maestro, 1930

-Of course, the merger had ramifications for the musicians of both orchestras.
+The merger had ramifications for the musicians of both orchestras.
 Winthrop Sargeant, a violinist with the Symphony Society and later a writer for The New Yorker, recalled the merger as "a sort of surgical operation in which twenty musicians were removed from the Philharmonic and their places taken by a small surviving band of twenty legionnaires from the New York Symphony.
 This operation was performed by Arturo Toscanini himself.
 Fifty-seventh Street wallowed in panic and recrimination."
 Toscanini, who had guest-conducted for several seasons, became the sole conductor and in 1930 led the group on a European tour that brought immediate international fame to the orchestra.
-Toscanini remained music director until the spring of 1936, then returned several times as a guest conductor until 1945.
+Toscanini remained music director until 1936, then returned several times as a guest conductor until 1945.

 That same year nationwide radio broadcasts began.
 The orchestra was first heard on CBS directly from Carnegie Hall.
 To broadcast the Sunday afternoon concerts, CBS paid $15,000 for the entire season.
 The radio broadcasts continued without interruption for 38 years.
-A legend in his own time, Toscanini would prove to be a tough act to follow as the country headed into war.
+A legend in his own time, Toscanini proved a tough act to follow as the country headed into war.

 The War years, 1940

-After an unsuccessful attempt to hire the German conductor, Wilhelm Furtwängler, the English conductor John Barbirolli and the Polish conductor Artur Rodziński were joint replacements for Toscanini in 1936.
-The following year Barbirolli was given the full conductorship, a post he held until the spring of 1941.
-In December 1942, Bruno Walter was offered the music directorship, but declined, citing his age (he was 67 years old).
-In 1943, Rodziński, who had conducted the orchestra's centennial concert at Carnegie Hall in the preceding year, was appointed musical director.
-He had also conducted the Sunday afternoon radio broadcast when CBS listeners around the country heard the announcer break in on Arthur Rubinstein's performance of Brahms's Second Piano Concerto to update them about the attack on Pearl Harbor.
-(The initial word of the attack was forwarded by CBS News Correspondent John Charles Daly on his own show before the Philharmonic broadcast.)
-Soon after the United States entered World War II, Aaron Copland wrote A Lincoln Portrait for the Philharmonic at the request of conductor Andre Kostelanetz as a tribute to and expression of the "magnificent spirit of our country."
+After an unsuccessful attempt to hire the German conductor Wilhelm Furtwängler, the English conductor John Barbirolli and the Polish conductor Artur Rodziński jointly replaced Toscanini in 1936.
+The next year, Barbirolli was given the full conductorship, a post he held until 1941.
+In December 1942, Bruno Walter was offered the music directorship, but declined, citing his age (he was 67).
+In 1943, Rodziński, who had conducted the orchestra's centennial concert at Carnegie Hall the previous year, was appointed music director.
+He had also conducted the Sunday afternoon radio broadcast when CBS listeners around the country heard the announcer break in on Arthur Rubinstein's performance of Brahms's Second Piano Concerto to inform them of the attack on Pearl Harbor.
+(Initial word of the attack was forwarded by CBS News correspondent John Charles Daly on his own show before the Philharmonic broadcast.)
+Soon after the U.S. entered World War II, Aaron Copland wrote A Lincoln Portrait for the Philharmonic at the request of conductor Andre Kostelanetz as a tribute to and expression of the "magnificent spirit of our country."

-Artur Rodziński, Bruno Walter, and Sir Thomas Beecham made a series of recordings with the Philharmonic for Columbia Records during the 1940s.
-Many of the sessions were held in Liederkranz Hall, on East 58th Street in New York City, a building formerly belonging to a German cultural and musical society, and used as a recording studio by Columbia Records.
+Rodziński, Walter, and Sir Thomas Beecham made a series of recordings with the Philharmonic for Columbia Records during the 1940s.
+Many of the sessions were held in Liederkranz Hall, on East 58th Street, a building formerly belonging to a German cultural and musical society, and used as a recording studio by Columbia Records.
 Sony Records later digitally remastered the Beecham recordings for reissue on CD.